 I’m very surgical with my mixes, owing to dance music being very methodical and formulaic.
 For this album, we went with something more experimental – leaving unnecessary overtones in samples untouched, letting myself make more mistakes when I record, running his vocals through guitar amps, etc. It really shifted my view on how I’ve been making music for a while.

-POPSPOKEN: Some aspiring producers in Singapore find it difficult to meet a like-minded community of producers here.
-How did you find your community, as you told POPSPOKEN in 2016?
+Popspoken: Some aspiring producers in Singapore find it difficult to meet a like-minded community of producers here.
+How did you find your community in 2016?